moulos-lab/meta-caller/UseCase.md

 optional arguments:
-  -h, --help            show this help message and exit --name NAME           A name for the project --macs2_path MACS2_PATH
+  -h, --help            show this help message and exit --name NAME           A name for the project
+  --cores CORES         Number of cores to be used --macs2_path MACS2_PATH
                         Path to the macs2 executable --peakranger_path PEAKRANGER_PATH